 Currently I am working in the Android Wear team making cool wearable devices powered by Android.

-I worked on a project that is not yet public, so I cannot say much.
+I worked on a project that later became the Fire Phone (though much later).
 I designed the architecture for the sensor subsystem both on the android side and on the embedded controller side, played a part in the chip selection, wrote the controller code - a small RTOS with threads, clocks, power management, and dynamically loadable sensor drivers.
 Part of the design was a way to guarantee that the embedded controller will not be bricked when being updated.
 Besides this, I participated in the bring-up of most subsystems of the device.

 I worked on the team that created the replay-debugging feature.
 This was quite an interesting project that was also built on record-replay.
 The idea was simple: use the deterministic replay ability of VMWare workstation to replay a VM to an earlier point in time, essentially as if time went backwards.
 With lots of glue code and lots of reverse-engineering of windows debugging API, it was made to work.
 GDB support was added later, as well as a lot of optimizations.
 The feature shipped in VMWare Workstation 6.5 and was used by a lot of developers, including some guys at Mozilla.
 The number of challenged that we faced in this project was astounding: windows debug API are complex and very low-level, so it was very hard to determine the debugger's intent from its calls to the debug API.
 Furthermore since we were in deterministic reply, we could not change the state of the virtual machine.
 Unfortunately for us, breakpoints are set by writing to memory.
 We had to catch this and detect breakpoints some other way.
 Same problem applied to watchpoints, library loading, and various other pieces.
 It was quite a fun project.